canonical/curtin/doc/topics/storage.rst

 The ``vdevs`` key specifies a list of items in the storage configuration to use in building a ZFS storage pool.
 This can be a partition or a whole disk.
+It is recommended that vdevs are ``disks`` which have a 'serial' attribute which allows Curtin to build a /dev/disk/by-id path which is a persistent path, however, if not available Curtin will accept 'path' attributes but warn that the zpool may be unstable due to missing by-id device path.

 **mountpoint**: *<mountpoint>*